SingaporeMotherhood | Pregnancy

 • Acupuncture has been used but with inconsistent results.

-• Pain relievers such as acetaminophen is safe in pregnancy.
+• Pain relievers such as acetaminophen are safe in pregnancy.

 • Avoid activities such as heavy lifting, standing or walking for prolonged periods.

-• When getting out of bed, try rolling to your side instead of sitting straight up.
+• When getting out of bed, roll to your side instead of sitting straight up.

 • Practise good posture.

-• Apply ice or heat to painful areas.
-Do not use heat in the front where your uterus is.
+• Apply ice or heat to painful areas, but do not use heat in the front where your uterus is.

-• You have vaginal bleeding or leaking watery fluid.
+• Have vaginal bleeding or are leaking watery fluid.

 Wrist Pain

 Carpal tunnel syndrome is a common cause of hand and wrist pain in pregnancy.
-It can occur in up to 30 per cent of pregnant women.
+It can occur in up to 30% of pregnant women.
 The symptoms are typically worse at night and more common in the latter half of pregnancy.
-Often, they resolve weeks to months after delivery.
-However, symptoms can be prolonged for several months in women who are breastfeeding.
+Often, they resolve in a. few weeks after delivery.
+However, symptoms may continue for several months in women who are breastfeeding.

-It is caused by pregnancy-related fluid retention leading to compression of the nerve in the carpal tunnel.
+Pregnancy-related fluid retention leads to nerve compression in the carpal tunnel.
 Hormonal changes affecting the musculoskeletal system may also play a role.

 • Identify and limit activities that tend to aggravate the syndrome, such as keyboard typing.

-• Hand and wrist exercises may relieve your symptoms.
+• Do hand and wrist exercises which may help relieve your symptoms.

 • Make adjustments to your workstation such as adjusting the height of your desk chair so your wrists don’t bend downward as you type.